 So as long as you know that and are comfortable with that you can definitely use the BTC.com as another option for a good Bitcoin Cash wallet.

 - Download or create/access your BCH wallet with BTC.com here

 13 ) Exodus (Mobile + desktop wallet)

-And lastly, on this list, we have included Exodus.
+And lastly, on this list, I have included Exodus.
 Which is another a non-custodial (you own your keys) wallet.
 Similar to Jaxx Liberty and Atomic wallet.